 The Teacher Education Council recommends for teacher licensure all graduates of Catawba College who meet the requirements established by the College and approved by the North Carolina State Board of Education.
-(Persons who have not completed the approved program at Catawba College and will be recommended for licensure by the Department of Teacher Education upon completion of equivalent requirements.)
+(Persons who have not completed the approved program at Catawba College will be recommended for licensure by the Department of Teacher Education upon completion of equivalent requirements.)
 All persons seeking licensure should confer with the Chair of the Department.
-NOTE: All teacher education students (elementary, middle school, secondary, and special subject areas) must complete an American history course, a literature course, a biological and a physical science course.
+NOTE: All elementary education students must complete an American history course, a literature course, a biological and a physical science course.